 Now the most important question that arises is without lenders willing to give you credit, how can you build credit?
 Luckily, there are a few ways you can use to overcome this issue.

 One of the most common financial products that can help you begin your credit journey is a credit card.
 Applying for a credit card is the easiest and the most common way to build your credit score on your own.
-There are two types of credit cards that you can apply for – secured and unsecured.
+There are two types of credit card that you can apply for – secured and unsecured.

 Unsecured Credit Card

-The unsecured credit card is the best option to build your credit score, but beginners usually cannot avail it due to no credit history.
+The unsecured credit card is the best option to build your credit score, but beginners usually cannot avail it due to no credit score history.
 Unsecured credit cards, unlike secured credit cards, don’t require collateral or security.
 To get an unsecured credit, applicant must have substantial and good credit history along with sufficient income that demonstrates his/her credit worthiness.
 If you’re earning, you can try applying for an unsecured credit card.
 If you get it, start building your credit score from it else move to the next type of credit card, which you can avail without trouble.

 Secured Credit Card